-Based on the above analysis, the designed $\mu $ allows the gradient of the $\mathbb{\ell }_{\mathrm{afl}}$ to be balanced between ``Difficulty-equal'' and ``Difficulty-oriented'', which can increase the weight of low-confidence easy pixels in the training process, thus making the $\mathbb{\ell }_{\mathrm{afl}}$ notice the low-confidence easy pixels rather than focus more on extremely hard pixels.
+Based on the above analysis, $\mu$ allows the gradient of the $\mathbb{\ell }_{\mathrm{afl}}$ to be balanced between ``difficulty-equal'' and ``difficulty-oriented'', which can increase the weight of ambiguity pixels in the training process, thus making the $\mathbb{\ell }_{\mathrm{afl}}$ notice the ambiguity pixels rather than focusing more on extremely hard pixels.